 Now that, add the CRAN repository to your system sources’ list:

-Then, run following command to install R programming language:
+Then, run the following command below to install R programming language:

 To verify that the installation was successful run the following command which will print the R version:

-Congratulation’s!
+Congratulations!
 You have successfully installed R. Thanks for using this tutorial for installing R open source programming language on your Ubuntu 20.04 LTS Focal Fossa.
-For additional help or useful information, we recommend you to check the official R website.
+For additional help or useful information, we recommend you check the official R website.